 The hotel consisted of fifty rooms (known as sitting & sleeping arrangements), two coffee rooms, a billiard room, fresh and salt water baths.
 At the time the hotel function hall could accommodate approximately five hundred people.
-The hotel is recorded to be one of thethe first purpose built hotels in Ireland.
+The hotel is recorded to be one of the first purpose built hotels in Ireland.
 The clientele at the time were known as the “upper class”…

 The first report of an event in the Commodore Hotel was recorded in the Cork Examiner on May 25, 1855.
 It was about a function held in honour of the Queen’s Viceroy in Ireland, The Lord Lieutenant General, Lord Carlisle, whom Fort Carlisle is named after.

 The hotel ownership changed hands in 1874 and was taken over by a Mr. Raymond.
 The most noted proprietor of the hotel was Otto Humbert.
 He owned the hotel during the First World War and focused on attracting the lucrative passenger line traffic that frequented Cork Harbour at the time.
-Under the Humbert’s ownership, the hotel had electricity installed and telephones.
+Under the Humbert’s ownership, the hotel had electricity and telephones installed.
 There were also stables at the rear of the hotel for dogs and a motor garage.
 The ground floor featured an American style bar.
 The war brought a lot of anti-German sentiment and this reached fever pitch with the torpedoing and sinking of the Lusitania by a German submarine on 7th May 1915 only 26 miles from Cobh.